OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/virtual-network/virtual-network-deploy-static-pip-arm-cli.md

 --subnet-name $SubnetName \
 --subnet-prefix $SubnetPrefix

-# Create a network interface connected toohello VNet with a static private IP address and associate hello public IP address
+# Create a network interface connected to the VNet with a static private IP address and associate the public IP address
-# resource toohello NIC.
+# resource to the NIC.

 NicName="NICWEB1"
 PrivateIpAddress="192.168.1.101"